 To centre the instrument, hold down ENABLE and CENTRE buttons (or the CENTRE switch) for at least six seconds.
 If the masses are locked, the microcontroller will do nothing.
-Otherwise, it attempts to zero the output of the sensor.
-Inside, a motor-driven adjuster presses a small spring lever against the boom until the mass position output indicates an offset close to zero.
+Otherwise, it attempts to zero the output of the vertical, E/W, and N/S sensors in sequence by exerting a small extra force on the boom.
+For the vertical sensor, a motor-driven adjuster presses a small spring lever against the boom until the mass position output indicates an offset close to zero.
+In the case of the horizontal sensors, the sensor frame is tilted on its base plate.
+Again, the controller monitors the mass position sensor and stops the centring process once it reaches its lowest offset.

-After successful centring, the mass position outputs should be in the range 0.1 - 0.8 V. If the centring process leaves the mass position outputs above ± 1.1 V, start another centring cycle.
+After successful centring, the mass position outputs should be in the range 0.1 - 0.8 Volts.
+If the centring process leaves the mass position outputs above ± 1.1 V, start another centring cycle.
 You will probably need to perform several rounds of centring before the masses are ready.